raceychan/lihil/README.md

 ## Features

-- **Data validation** using `msgspec`, which is about 12x faster than pydantic v2 for valiation and 25x memory efficient than pydantic v2, see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html)
+- **Data validation&Param Parsing**: using `msgspec`, which is about 12x faster than pydantic v2 for valiation and 25x memory efficient than pydantic v2, see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html)
-- **Advanced dependency injection**, using `ididi` written in cython, inject params, resources, plugins, extremly powerful and fast.
-- **OpenAPI docs** and json schema automatically generated with accurate type information, union type, json examples, problem detail(RFC-9457) and more.
-- **Great Testability**, lihil is designed to be tested, however you want, web framework specifics objects such as `Response`, `content-type` is abstracted away(you can still use them) via `Marks`, you can test your endpoints like regular functions.
+- **Dependency injection**: inject factories, functions, sync/async, scoped/singletons based on type hints, blazingly fast.
+- **OpenAPI docs**: create smart & accurate openapi schemas based on your routes/endpoints, union types, `oneOf` responses, all supported.
+- **Problems Page**: transform your exceptions into nicely documented ProblemDetails, where client can search via your response.
+- **Great Testability**: bulit-in `LocalClient` to easily test your endpoints, routes, middlewares, app, everything.
-- **Strong support for AI featuers**, lihil takes AI as a main usecase, AI related features such as SSE, remote handler will be well supported, there will also be tutorials on how to develop your own AI agent/chatbot using lihil.
+- **Strong support for AI featuers**: lihil takes AI as a main usecase, AI related features such as SSE, remote handler will be well supported, there will also be tutorials on how to develop your own AI agent/chatbot using lihil.

 ## Quick Start